Data-Corruption/intermark.dev/public/usage/deployment.md

 ## Updating Intermark

+To merge changes from the main Intermark repository into your fork you can run:

+<div id="update_intermark"></div>

+This will fetch the latest changes from the Intermark repository and merge them into your fork.
+You can then address conflicts with your editor of choice, commit the changes, and push them to your fork.

 ---

 You're all set!
 Your Intermark site should now be live and secure.
 Push changes to your repo and watch them manifest on your site automatically. <3